zeusta/Docs/extensions/Guide By Functions/Magento 2/M2E Pro.md

 Let’s open more doors for your business by expanding your presence to these marketplaces with this M2E Pro solution now!

-[M2E Pro](https://www.magestore.com/magento-ebay-amazon-integration) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.
+[M2E Pro - Magento Ebay/Amazon Marketplace Integration](https://www.magestore.com/magento-ebay-amazon-integration) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.

 -------------------------------------